Ishappa/notes/Git.md

 # Push to the main branch
 git push -u origin master

+#Rename the branch if not visible create one new and rename to new
+git branch -m master main

+somtimes we cant push code to main create new and push then modify to main using above commond then below step

+1. If you're on a branch and you realize it isn't tracking any remote branch: git branch --set-upstream-to=origin/main main

+2. Fetch Remote Changes:
+git fetch origin main

+3.if we can merge or cant push using (git merge master) git merge origin/main --allow-unrelated-histories

+# delete branch
+git push origin --delete master

  or if you are pushing code to new repo
 ==============================================